dalesgit/obsidian/pages/universal-christ-highlights-2-4.md

 Blue highlight | Location: 228
 As Albert Einstein is supposed to have said, “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”
 In the pages ahead, I will opt for the latter!

+##  1. Christ is not Jesus's Last Name

 Pink highlight | Location: 293
 But in this book, I want to suggest that the first Incarnation was the moment described in Genesis 1, when God joined in unity with the physical universe and became the light inside of everything.
 (This, I believe, is why light is the subject of the first day of creation, and its speed is now recognized as the one universal constant.)